whoozle/android-file-transfer-linux/README.md

 The actual list of all known problems and bugs available [here](https://github.com/whoozle/android-file-transfer-linux/issues)

+### Contacts
+Please do not hesitate to contact me if you have any further questions, my email address is <vladimir.menshakov@gmail.com>.

 ## License

 Android File Transfer for Linux is released under [GNU GPLv2 License](https://github.com/whoozle/android-file-transfer-linux/blob/master/LICENSE).